 Duties – The Strategic Planning and Development Committee will work to ensure that the Chamber Strategic Plan is successfully implemented, updated and amended as necessary.
 The Committee will focus on long range planning for the Chamber which includes staffing and facilities.
 Additionally, the Committee will consider ways to expand the organizational capacity of the Chamber through alternative sources of funding.

-The Chamber shall indemnify to the fullest extent authorized or permitted by applicable law, including without limitation, the Massachusetts Nonprofit Corporation Act, any person and his or her estate who is made, or threatened to be made, a part of an action, suit or proceeding by reason of the fact that he or she is or was a Director, Officer or employee of the Chamber, acting within the scope of his/her position, or serves or served on committees at the direction, request and/or expense of the Chamber.
+The Chamber shall indemnify to the fullest extent authorized or permitted by applicable law, including without limitation, the Massachusetts Nonprofit Corporation Act, any person and his or her estate who is made, or threatened to be made, a part of an action, suit or proceeding by reason of the fact that he or she is or was a Director, Officer or employee of the Chamber, acting within the scope of their position, or serves or served on committees at the direction, request and/or expense of the Chamber.

 The Chamber shall at all times carry director’s and officer’s liability insurance.
 Such insurance shall be with a reputable insurance company of the choosing of the Board with coverage limits that shall be determined from time to time by the Board.